22 Best Trees For Bees + FREE Printable

 Golden rain trees are packed with flowers.

-The Koelreuteria, or Golden Rain tree, is a medium-sized deciduous tree that is native to eastern and southern Asia.
-This tree serves up a buffet of nectar for your bees, although its flowering season is relatively short-lived each year.
+The Koelreuteria, or Golden Rain tree, is a medium-sized deciduous tree native to eastern and southern Asia.
+This tree serves up a nectar buffet for your bees, although its flowering season is relatively short each year.

 12. Japanese snowball